 - Write it down and learn in your sleep.
 While you might not learn via sleeping on a textbook, there is some evidence that writing what you have learned down and listening to yourself repeat your lessons via audio recording can significantly increase your memory retention.
 This also pertains to listening to lessons when you are not able to directly concentrate on what you are learning – like during workouts, performing work tasks, or while you are commuting.
 What is important here is that you listen to lessons you have previously learned and repeated in your own voice via audio recording.
 Writing down text and listening to it on repeat is one of the key memorization tricks that public speakers like actors, politicians, and tour guides use to learn dialogue quickly.
-This technique can be applied to language learning, too.
+These methods can be applied as memory techniques for language learning, too.

 Whether you want to learn Spanish, French, or Japanese, the basic techniques of language learning are the same.
-What is different in 2020 is the accessibility potential students have to use these multiple techniques at the same time.
-While there are a lot of different apps that employ one (or, maybe two) of these techniques, the best app to learn a foreign language will layer these concepts and provide you the foundation to start having in-person conversations with people who are native or extremely fluent speakers of the language you are trying to learn.
+What is different in 2023 is the accessibility potential students have to use multiple techniques for learning a new language at the same time.
+While there are a lot of different apps that employ one (or, maybe two) of these language learning techniques, the best app to learn a foreign language will layer these concepts and provide you the foundation to start having in-person conversations with people who are native or extremely fluent speakers of the language you are trying to learn.
 The Encore!!! app is considered best-in-class, as it allows you to spend less time interacting with the app (tapping buttons, scrolling, etc.) with an increased intense time learning language.
 It also allows you to create playlists, use 39 prepared lessons per language, and create a customized immersion experience, digitally.

 FAQ about the Best Techniques For Learning a Foreign Language

 What is the fastest way to memorize a foreign language vocabulary?